ruiking04/COCA/README.md

 ```

 ## Installation
-This code is based on `Python 3.8`, all requires are written in `requirements.txt`.
+This code is based on `Python 3.8`, all requirements are written in `requirements.txt`.
 Additionally, we should install `saleforce-merlion v1.1.1` and `ts_dataset` as [Merlion](https://github.com/salesforce/Merlion) suggested.

 ```
 git clone https://github.com/salesforce/Merlion.git